• Skip to primary navigation

 Crispy on the outside and soft on the inside, these zucchini cakes are a tasty way to use that garden produce.
 The tangy yogurt dill dipping sauce makes these a perfect appetizer.

 Yeesh, and I was mostly joking about moving to the country.
-I mean we’re 10 blocks from city hall for christ’s sake!
+I mean we’re 10 blocks from city hall!
+Not really rural, we’re just in the burbs.

 Crispy on the outside and soft on the inside, these zucchini cakes are a tasty way to use that garden produce.
 The tangy yogurt dill dipping sauce makes these a perfect appetizer.